 Educational efforts include installing demonstration gardens and habitats in high visibility areas at schools and community centers as well as delivering conservation education through workshops, training, and other events such as Soil School, Weed Watchers, and Open Houses such as the Japanese Beetle Eradication Open Houses occurring throughout the area, most recently in Cedar Mills.
 The District is continuing a Partnership with the Oregon Zoo Education Center to design and implement interpretive programs that provide information to the public on a wide array of conservation-related topics including but not limited to invasive species identification and removal, native plants for pollinators, oak and other habitat restoration, soil health, and clean water practices.
-The District has also been running a Community Science Pollinator Monitoring program which trains and uses volunteers to monitor the effectiveness of the District's installed hedgerows and other pollinator habitat plantings in supporting native pollinators; the emphasis is on native bees.
 The District also aims to provide funding support to key environmental education organizations such as Dig In, Friends of Tryon Creek, and Sauvie Island Center.